valendres/react-declarative-form/packages/core/README.md

 Programmatically submit form

 ###### `getValue(componentName: string): any`
-Retrieves the current value for a component
+Retrieves the current value for a component.
+Note: if the value is an object, it will be frozen.
+Objects used by the form should not be mutated.

 ###### `getValues(): ValueMap`
 Retrieves current values for all components